Lake Ridge, Virginia

 Maintains uniform bank of selected uniform items.
 Duties:

-- Promote donation of outgrown and unused uniform parts to the uniform bank.
+Promote donation of outgrown and unused uniforms to the uniform bank.

 Troop's representative to the monthly District Roundtable meeting.
 Duties

-- Disseminates information obtained at roundtable to Scoutmaster, Committee Chairman, and/or Troop.
+Disseminates information obtained at the district roundtable to Scoutmaster, Committee Chairman, and/or Troop.